jackhenderson101/jackhenderson101.github.io/_projects/2021-time-synchronisation.md

 [The code is available here](https://gitlab.anu.edu.au/u5561978/ros_ptp_monitor)

-# Reducing Latency over Wifi
+# Reducing Latency over Wi-Fi
-As disucssed above, the main challenge in network time synchronisation is determining the latency between the master and the slave.
+As discussed above, the main challenge in network time synchronisation is determining the latency between the master and the slave.
 The key is not in having a small latency, but a small jitter.
 Wired ethernet networks have very low latencies and jitters, which is ideal for synchronisation, however you can't have an ethernet cable connect to a drone as it is flying around.
-Wifi is the only alternative, but suffers from higher latency and jitter.
+Wi-Fi is the only alternative, but suffers from higher latency and jitter.
 This can be caused by congestion on the network, or by radio interference from other source, especially when using the 2.4Ghz band.

-when initally trying to synchronise, we ran into a issue with high jitter over the Wifi network.
+when initially trying to synchronise, we ran into an issue with high jitter over the Wi-Fi network.
 For example, we can see this using the ping command
 ```

 PING quad2.lab (192.168.0.102) 56(84) bytes of data.